the-simian/phaser-shim-loader/README.md

 Also be aware that the npm module [`pixi`](https://www.npmjs.com/package/pixi) is the *wrong module*, you want [`pixi.js`](https://www.npmjs.com/package/pixi.js), the official module

-## How to use:
+## How to use with old version of phaser:

-Currently compatible with phaser 2.2.x
+Compatible with phaser 2.2.x

 Like any loader, you use it in your webpack.config file.